Prenuptial Agreements in Arizona (What You Should Know)

 Have Family Law Questions?
 We Can Help

-Who should consider a prenuptial agreement in Arizona?
+Who Should Consider a Prenuptial Agreement in Arizona?

-• either party has substantial assets
+• Either party has substantial assets

-• either party is bringing significant amounts of debt into the marriage
+• Either party is bringing significant amounts of debt into the marriage

-• either party is retired or getting ready to retire
+• Either party is retired or getting ready to retire

-• either party generally has significant wealth
+• Either party has significant wealth

 coins growing